suriyadeepan/suriyadeepan.github.io/_posts/2020-01-13-advanced-pandas.markdown

 Groupby splits the data into different groups given a column.
 Using multiple columns to group will create a hierarchy of groups.
-The example belows groups the data by "Regionname" and "Suburb" and summarizes the "Landsize" values within these groups.
+The example below groups the data by "Regionname" and "Suburb" and summarizes the "Landsize" values within these groups.

 {% highlight python %}
 df.groupby(["Regionname", "Suburb", ])[["Landsize"]].sum()